-14.34 No person under the age of 16 years or over the age of 70 years shall be permitted to lead any animal, either on parade, show or in the Sale ring.
+14.34 No person under the age of 16 years shall be permitted to lead any animal, either on parade, show or in the Sale ring.

 14.35 No undertaking by the Society or its appointed Auctioneers or their servants to take charge of any animal before, during or after the sale or to forward any animal to its destination shall impose upon Society, its appointed Auctioneers or their servants any liability or obligation or vitiate any of these Conditions.